Frequently Asked Questions

 Classes generally last 3 to 4 hours.
 All actors are expected to stay for the entire class unless they have previously discussed the matter with their teacher.

 This is a studio designed to serve the needs of working actors and we understand well the last minute nature of this business.
 We are delighted when you book work and do allow actors to make up classes.
 If you book a job, notify your scene partner and the class monitor immediately.
 You will accrue a make-up to be used at any time in another scene study class while enrolled in classes at the Studio.
 For Immersion Classes at the Studio, you may miss one class during the course.
+This missed class may not be during weeks one or two.

 Every teacher at the Studio has previously studied the Techniques over a number of years.
 Each has completed a year long and comprehensive Teacher Training Program.
 Upon completion of the program, each one enters into a trial period where he or she begins a series of co-teaches with a Senior Accredited Teacher.
 And if successful, is accredited as a Certified Warner Loughlin Technique Instructor.